Our Mission

 History

-More than 160 years old, Louisville Presbyterian Theological Seminary has been building up the Body of Christ in a tradition rooted in Scripture and the Reformed tradition while developing innovative ways to respond to contemporary society’s needs.
+Louisville Presbyterian Theological Seminary has been building up the Body of Christ for 170 years, in a tradition rooted in Scripture and the Reformed tradition while developing innovative ways to respond to contemporary society’s needs.

 The present Louisville Seminary represents an unprecedented result of cooperation among Presbyterians in the face of regional tensions and competition.
 Its heritage stems from two seminaries founded by two branches of the Presbyterian Church.
 In 1853, Danville Theological Seminary welcomed its first students in Danville, Kentucky.
 Forty years later, in 1893, Southern Presbyterians in the Synods of Kentucky and Missouri founded a rival seminary in Louisville.